PENNSYLVANIA PARENTS,

 Yes—we won.
 But that’s exactly why this case matters.

-We raised two exceptions to mootness: Issues of great public importance Capable of repetition yet evading review
+We raised two recognized exceptions to mootness: (1) Issues of great public importance (2) Capable of repetition yet evading review.

 The Superior Court dismissed them as “bald,” implying that the unlawful seizure of children isn’t of public interest—and that a repeatable process with no appellate path somehow can’t repeat.